-Many of our services allow you to interact with others.
 We want to maintain a respectful environment for everyone, which means that you must follow these basic rules of conduct:

-- comply with applicable laws, including export control, sanctions and human trafficking laws - respect the rights of others, including privacy and intellectual property rights - don't abuse or harm others or yourself (or threaten or encourage such abuse or harm) for example, by misleading, defrauding, defaming, bullying, harassing or stalking others - don't abuse, harm, interfere with, or disrupt the services
+- comply with applicable laws, including export control, sanctions and human trafficking laws - respect the rights of others, including privacy and intellectual property rights - don't abuse or harm others or yourself (or threaten or encourage such abuse or harm) for example, by misleading, defrauding, illegally impersonating, defaming, bullying, harassing or stalking others - don't abuse, harm, interfere with or disrupt the services for example, by accessing or using them in fraudulent or deceptive ways, introducing malware or spamming, hacking or bypassing our systems or protective measures.
+When we index the web to bring you search results, we respect standard usage restrictions that website owners specify in their websites' code, so we require the same when others use our services

 Our service-specific additional terms and policies provide additional details about appropriate conduct that everyone using those services must follow.
 If you find that others aren't following these rules, many of our services allow you to report abuse.
-If we act on a report of abuse, we also provide a fair process as described in the Taking action in case of problems section.
+If we act on a report of abuse, we also provide the process described in the Taking action in case of problems section.